ainabjerke/royal_project/README.md

 ## Contributing

-This was made as a school project during my last years of studies.
+This was made as a school crourse assignment project during my last years of studies.
 It was done independently by myself.

 ## Contact